Wisconsin Department of Natural Resources: Forestry Division

 "The Forestry Division protects and sustains forested lands throughout the state, combining technical and financial assistance, planning, research, education and policy to sustain the forest for today and in the future."
 It covers 17.1 million acres of forest.
-The forest provides a lot of ecological services that are very beneficial such as timber products, nutrient cycling, habitat for wildlife, clean air, etc. Preserving the forest is therefore a crucial objective that has the potential to enhance our environment.
-Many outdoor activities such as hunting and fishing can be benefited through the maintenance and preservation of our state's forests.
+The forest provides ecological services such as timber products, nutrient cycling, habitat for wildlife, and clean air.
+Outdoor activities such as hunting and fishing can be benefited through the maintenance and preservation of the state's forests.